mvanthoor/rustic-book/src/board_representation/zobrist_hashing.md

 Zobrist hashing is a method of representing unique positions in a board game using a single large number.
-It was developed by Albert Lindsey Zobrist (1942) in 1970 and it is this that Dr. Zobrist is most fanmous for.
+It was developed by Albert Lindsey Zobrist (1942) in 1970 and it is this that Dr. Zobrist is most famous for.
 When first studying this method it can be a bit confusing, but after you get your head around it, you will surely appreciate its elegance.